 When deciding if a home equity loan is a good idea, weighing the benefits and risks is essential.

-- Fixed interest rate: There's a set interest rate over the life of the loan — this exempts borrowers from the volatile housing market.
+There's a set interest rate over the life of the loan.
+This exempts borrowers from the volatile housing market and ensures fixed monthly payments.

-- Tax deductions: In some cases, the interest paid on a home equity loan may be tax-deductible, especially if the funds are used for home improvements.
+Sometimes, the interest paid on a home equity loan may be tax-deductible, mainly if the funds are used for home improvements.

 Can you get a home equity loan with bad credit?

-Obtaining a home equity loan with bad credit isn't impossible — it's just more difficult.
+Obtaining a home equity loan with bad credit isn't impossible—it's just more difficult.
 Although qualifying for the loan typically requires a 680 credit score, some lenders will work with a score as low as 620.
-Unfortunately, it can result in a higher interest rate.
+Unfortunately, this can result in a higher interest rate.

-If you're applying with a lower credit score, share as much financial information as possible — such as income, assets, and investments.
-It's likely your application may require a cosigner.
-Working with a strong cosigner can improve your chances of qualifying.
+If you're applying with a lower credit score, share as much financial information as possible, such as income, assets, and investments.
+Your application may likely require a cosigner, and working with a strong cosigner can improve your chances of qualifying.

 Home equity loan alternatives